-Time To Talk Day - how the Twiin managers are upholding team mental wellbeing6th Feb 2020
+Time To Talk Day - how the Twiin managers are upholding team mental wellbeing

 As part of the Time to Change goal to end mental health discrimination, Time To Talk Day is all about getting people to talk about mental health.

 That's why at Twiin, we'll be partaking in some team bonding at Chroma Yoga tonight, and we couldn't be more excited to feel balanced and zen.
 Watch this space (or Instagram specifically) for stories from the night's event.

 In 2018, the UK’s Health and Safety Executive reported that stress, anxiety and depression make up 43.8 percent of all workplace illness, previously 32 percent in 2001 and 2002.
 In the US, 71 percent of adults reported at least one symptom of stress, according to a 2019 report from the Centers for Disease Control and Prevention.